rearc-data/cdc-covid-19-death-counts-county/README.md

 Centers for Disease Control and Prevention provides free and open access to various health related data.
 If you are intersted in learning more about datasets released by the CDC, please visit the [page on the CDC Data Homepage](https://data.cdc.gov).

 #### Data Source
-This resource is presented in CSV and JSON Lines format.
+This resource is presented in CSV and JSON format.
 The included dataset has the following columns:

 `data_as_of, start_week, end_week, state_name, county_name, county_fips_code, covid_death, total_death`